How I Designed a Restful Blue, Grey and Pink Bedroom

 Guess where the vanity unit and basin are from?
 Only IKEA!

-And there you go!
+So there you go!
 Hope you love it as much as we do.
+Blue really is an excellent choice for a bedroom.
+With the right colour combinations, furniture and a few personal touches, you can create a space that feels both unique and restful.
+I hope these blue bedroom ideas have given you plenty of inspiration for your own transformation.
 I’d love to know what you think - let me know in the comments!

 Read all about the hallway transformation at this house here.

 If you’re starting a project and need some help or inspiration, please get in touch.
-I’m based in Halifax, West Yorkshire and I also offer a remote design service.
+I’m a West Yorkshire based interior designer and I also offer an online design service.